This post may contain affiliate links.

-We went to Walt Disney World in May on a special offer last May and enjoyed every single moment of our trip.
+We went to Walt Disney World in May on a special offer last summer and enjoyed every single moment of our trip.
 We stayed at Animal Kingdom Lodge, Savannah level and included the Disney dining plan.
 I spent HOURS planning and researching before we went and in the end it made a much more enjoyable trip for our family!
 I wanted to share with you some of my tips and suggestions in case you are considering a Walt Disney World trip!
 We traveled Memorial Day weekend and were there for 8 days.

 Disney World Travel Tips: